rafnixschaf/iota/crates/iota-indexer/README.md

 > [!NOTE]
 > rpc tests which rely on a shared runtime are not supported with `nextest`
+>
+> This is because `cargo nextest` process-per-test execution model makes extremely difficult to share state and resources between tests.
+>
+> On the other hand `cargo test` does not run tests in separate processes by default.
+This means that tests can share state and resources.

 ```sh
 # run tests requiring only postgres integration